LEEYJ1021/onboarding-conflation-bias/README.md

 - **Single platform, N=98 core analysis sample.** The Monte Carlo simulation and the four-type internal replication partially compensate for external-validity concerns, but the finding should be replicated on other platforms before the "structural, general phenomenon" claim is treated as fully established.
 - **Track 1 is underpowered by construction.** n=7 (or n=5 under the alternative threshold) does not support formal causal inference; it is reported as case-level, exploratory evidence only, and the paper is explicit that this is a *feature* of correctly applying the diagnostic (it would be dishonest to force a formal estimate out of a sample this size), not a shortcoming of the method.
-- **Track 2 is a descriptive association, not a causal estimate.** Self-selection into a first campaign type is not addressed by matching on calendar registration window and observed covariates alone; the covariate-balance check finds a real imbalance in customer scale, and the regression-adjustment shrinkage (34–56%) should be read as an upper bound on how much of the raw comparison survives adjustment for observables, not as a causal effect size.
+- **Track 2 is a descriptive association, not a causal estimate — and is not confounding-robust.** Self-selection into a first campaign type is not addressed by matching on calendar registration window and observed covariates alone; the covariate-balance check finds a real imbalance in customer scale, and the regression-adjustment shrinkage (34–56%) should be read as an upper bound on how much of the raw comparison survives adjustment for observables, not as a causal effect size.
+The KL-DRO analysis in [§23.2](#232-how-much-unobserved-confounding-can-track-2-tolerate-table-11-table-12-figure-13-figure-14) sharpens this: both Track 2 outcomes' worst-case lower bounds cross zero at a confounding level *smaller* than what is already observed (breakdown ratios 0.24 and 0.78), so Track 2 should be read as "an association that is not sampling noise" rather than "a robust finding."
+- **The discrete gap-day threshold was formally, not just heuristically, tested against a continuous alternative** ([§23.1](#231-is-the-discrete-threshold-justified-or-is-it-hiding-a-continuum-table-9-table-10-figure-12-figure-12b)) and the data did not support replacing it — but this test used only three structural covariates (campaign type, device type, registration month); richer covariate sets could in principle change this conclusion in other datasets.
 - **Types 4 and 5 were excluded** because zero customers in this sample ever had positive spend under those types — a data-availability limitation, documented rather than concealed.
 - **Future work:** replicate the diagnostic on other platforms and treatment settings; formally extend the closed-form Track 2 bias result to a general novelty-effect functional form; explore whether a design-based fix (e.g., using platform-recorded first-acquisition-channel fields, where available) fully eliminates the need for the gap-day heuristic.

 ## 19. Repository structure

-The pipeline is organized into six functional groups, executed strictly in order (Group A → Group F).
+The pipeline is organized into seven functional groups, executed strictly in order (Group A → Group F, then Group H as an appendix extension).
 Each group is self-contained: it reads only the outputs of earlier groups plus its own raw inputs, and writes outputs that later groups consume.
 A separate, non-overlapping companion pipeline (Group G) explores a secondary research question and is intentionally kept out of the main dependency chain (see [§21](#21-companion--exploratory-pipeline-not-part-of-the-main-paper)).

 ```
 onboarding-conflation-bias/
 ├── README.md                              # this file
-├── config.py                              # shared paths/env-vars (AD_DATA_ROOT, STEP2_OUT, MC_OUT, REFRAME_OUT, ...)
+├── config.py                              # shared paths/env-vars (AD_DATA_ROOT, STEP2_OUT, MC_OUT, REFRAME_OUT, DRO_OUT, CENSORED_OUT, ...)
 │
-├── figures/                                # Figures 1–11 (PNG; PDF companions produced by make_paper_assets.py)
+├── figures/                                # Figures 1–14 (PNG; PDF companions produced by make_paper_assets.py)
 │   ├── fig01_sample_selection_funnel.png
 │   ├── fig02_cohort_classification.png
 │   ├── fig03_gap_day_distribution.png